 - 1. Students who feel their final grade is inaccurate must first contact their instructor.
 If there is not a satisfactory resolution between the student and the instructor, the student can begin a formal process by submitting the final grade appeal form in writing with supporting documentation to the department chair and then the dean.
 If the student is challenging an insufficient final grade in a prerequisite course, the decision as to whether the student is admitted to the next course while a final grade appeal is in progress is to be handled at the department level. - 2.
-Students who wish to appeal the assignment of a course grade must begin the formal process within 15 calendar days, excluding holidays and emergency closings, from the date grades were posted.
+Students who wish to appeal the assignment of a course grade must begin the formal process within 15 calendar days, excluding holidays and emergency closings, from the date grades were posted, meaning at the end of each 16-week semester, first 8-week, second 8-week, first 5-week, second 5-week, 8-week summer, and 10-week summer sessions.
 Additionally, this entire process of appealing a grade is intended to proceed expediently and be completed within 30 calendar days, excluding holidays and emergency closings, from the date grades were posted.
 It is the responsibility of the student, instructor, department chair, and dean during this formal process to document the outcome of their discussion using the final grade appeal form. - 3.
 If a mutually satisfactory resolution is not reached among the student, instructor, department chair, and dean, the student may take the grade appeal to the final stage by appealing in writing to the Provost and Chief Academic Officer for a hearing with the Student-Faculty Final Grade Appeal Committee.
 The Provost and Chief Academic Officer appoints the ad-hoc committee.
 The committee shall consist of three faculty members and two students.
 The committee members shall not be from the division in which the student's major is located and/or the course is offered.
 One of the faculty members shall serve as the chair of the ad-hoc committee as designated by the Provost and Chief Academic Officer.